 Near Plymouth in Sheboygan County, Wisconsin — The American Midwest (Great Lakes)

 Location.
-43° 42.423′ N, 87° 59.039′ W. Marker is near Plymouth, Wisconsin, in Sheboygan County.
-Marker is on Winooski Road 0.3 miles east of County Highway E, on the left when traveling east.
-Click for map.
-Marker is located just east of the Onion River near a residential driveway.
-Marker is at or near this postal address: W5762 Winooski Road, Plymouth WI 53073, United States of America.
+43° 44.875′ N, 87° 56.379′ W. Marker is near Plymouth, Wisconsin, in Sheboygan County.
+Marker can be reached from County Highway C, 0.1 miles east of State Highway 57.
+Marker is at a highway wayside; the location is also a parking area for the Old Plank Road Trail – Plymouth Trailhead.
+Touch for map.
+Marker is at or near this postal address: W4840 County Highway C, Plymouth WI 53073, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Plymouth Wisconsin (approx. 2.8 miles away); In Honor of our Pioneers (approx. 3.6 miles away); Old Wade House State Park (approx. Hamill's Hollow (approx. 7.8 miles away); Schoolhouse Straight (approx. 7.8 miles away); Kimberly's Korner (approx. 8 miles away); Wacker's Wend (approx. 8.3 miles away); The Lake Street Walkway (approx. 8.6 miles away).
-Click for a list of all markers in Plymouth.
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+Plymouth Wisconsin (approx. 2.1 miles away); Site of Winooski (approx. 3.6 miles away); Hamill's Hollow (approx. 6.2 miles away); Schoolhouse Straight (approx. 6.4 miles away); Downtown Sheboygan Falls Historic District (approx. 6.4 miles away); Wacker's Wend (approx. 6½ miles away); Cole Historic District (approx. 6.6 miles away); The Mill House Restoration Project (approx. 6.6 miles away).
+Touch for a list and map of all markers in Plymouth.

 Credits.
-This page originally submitted on , by Keith L of Wisconsin Rapids, Wisconsin.
-This page has been viewed 1,660 times since then and 109 times this year.
-Photos: 1, 2, 3, 4. submitted on , by Keith L of Wisconsin Rapids, Wisconsin. • Craig Swain was the editor who published this page.
 This page was last revised on June 16, 2016.
+It was originally submitted on June 13, 2010, by Keith L of Wisconsin Rapids, Wisconsin.
+This page has been viewed 791 times since then and 3 times this year.
+Photos: 1, 2, 3. submitted on June 13, 2010, by Keith L of Wisconsin Rapids, Wisconsin. • Craig Swain was the editor who published this page.